LaszloCravensworth/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered:
-&nbsp;&nbsp;&nbsp;A challenges I encountered was experimenting with the right data.
-Sometimes making random
+&nbsp;&nbsp;&nbsp;A challenge I encountered was experimenting with the right data structures.
+I wanted to understand what the data was actually saying and sometimes that was difficult to interpret.
+Other challenges were making sure every piece of code was accurate and every chart displayed the correct information.

 ### Results:
-&nbsp;&nbsp;&nbsp;According to the data, choosing a play(theater), is one of the most successful categories to launch.
-If you start in May, you will more than double your chances of success.
-If you start in the month of December, you will have about a 50% chance of a successful launch.
-Keeping your goal under $5000 gives you the best chances of success.
-A limitation of this dataset is that we only have data for years 2009 through 2017, so it is a relatively small sample size.
-Some other graphs we could look into is overlaying subcatagories.
+&nbsp;&nbsp;&nbsp;According to the data, a theater themed kickstarter has some details you should pay attention to.
+If you start in May, you will more than double your chances of success, while success rates significantly decrease in December.
+Keeping your goal under $5000 gives you the most favorable outcome.
+However, a limitation of this dataset is that we only have data from years 2009 through 2017.
+This makes it a relatively small sample size.
+Another graph we could look into is outcomes based on location.
+In conclusion, theater is a great way to launch a successful kickstarter so long as the trends are kept in mind.